 Lest I bore you with too much comics trivia, I'll cut to the chase: Days of Future Past is terrifically satisfying.
 Director Bryan Singer, who left the franchise after X2, returns to show us how much talent he brings to the films.
 This X-Men is funny, scary, thoughtful, and suspenseful.
 James McAvoy does a bang-up job as the tormented young Charles Xavier; Lawrence, Hugh Jackman, and Michael Fassbender also deliver the goods.
-Kudos also to the inspired casting of Peter Dinklage as the stubborn scientist behind the Sentinels.
+And kudos to the inspired casting of Peter Dinklage as the stubborn scientist behind the Sentinels.

 The only downside to Days of Future Past is that it serves as a sort of living graveyard of the X-Men characters that didn't work out on screen.
 And thus Storm, Rogue, and Cyclops, all so heavily touted in the first X-Men, barely register here.
 But that awkwardness is well-compensated by the introduction of Peter "Quicksilver" Maximoff (Evan Peters), who provides a textbook definition of "stealing the movie": A scene in which the lightning-fast mutant disarms some Pentagon security guards is easily the film's high point.
 (It will be interesting, and possibly embarrassing, to see how they work Quicksilver into the next Avengers installment, given how they have a different actor playing the same character at the same age, only four decades later!)